 Sheri Peachey earned a BS in Organizational Management from Colorado Christian University in 2000, and an MA in Counseling and Human Services from the University of Colorado in Colorado Springs in 2002.
 She is a Licensed Professional Counselor (# 5134) in North Carolina and a National Certified Counselor (#209154).
 As of 2015, Sheri has twelve years of counseling experience.

 Sheri’s clinical experience includes individual, couples, and family therapy; teaching parenting classes using “Love and Logic”; and providing pre-marital counseling using Prepare and Enrich.
-Sheri has received concentrated training in Emotionally Focused Therapy for Couples, EMDR for treating trauma, and Dialectical Behavior Therapy.
+Sheri is trained in EMDR, which is a fast-paced, cutting edge therapy that helps people process trauma and other emotional issues beyond what “talk therapy” can offer.
+She has also received concentrated training in Emotionally Focused Therapy for Couples and Dialectical Behavior Therapy.
 In addition, Sheri enjoys facilitating “Boundaries” and “Codependency” groups, and she is a member of the American Counseling Association.
+Sheri@RPCounseling.org

 Jameson Sellers, M.S., M.Ed., Counseling Intern

 Jameson Sellers earned a Bachelor of Science in Psychology from Virginia Tech in 2008 and a Master of Education from the University of North Carolina at Greensboro.
 She is now currently working toward her Master of Science in Clinical Mental Health Counseling also at the University of North Carolina at Greensboro, with the goal of licensure in the state of North Carolina upon completion of studies.
 Jameson is a member of the American Counselors Association, as well as a member and current officer of the UNCG chapter of Chi Sigma Iota (Counseling Honor Society).